 1 teaspoon coconut oil

 Line a large baking sheet with parchment paper and spread the pecan halves across the paper in a single layer.
 Set the tray of pecans near the stove.
 Combine the butter, sugar, honey, milk and salt in a heavy bottomed saucepan or deep skillet over medium heat.
 When the mixture has melted together and is smooth, increase the heat to medium high and continue stirring constantly with a heat proof spatula or wooden spoon.
 The mixture should come to a rolling boil.
 Let it cook until the temperature reaches 230-235 degrees, this took less than 5 minutes on my stove.
-Remove from the heat.
+Remove from the heat and stir in the vanilla.

 Pour the caramel mixture over the pecans in an even layer.
 Use a spatula to spread it across if needed.
 Chill in the refrigerator for 30 minutes or so, until the caramel is cool.
 Melt the chocolate and the oil in a small mixing bowl in the microwave.
 50% power for 2 - 2 1/2 minutes, stopping to stir after the first minute and then every 30 seconds as needed.
 When most of the chocolate has melted and you are able to stir it, remove from the microwave and stir until smooth, it will continue melting as it rests.